gnarlyn8/rails-flix/README.md

 ## Production

-The application is deployed on Heroku and available at the https://rails-flix-daf7127169ad.herokuapp.com/
+The application is deployed on Heroku and available [here](https://rails-flix-daf7127169ad.herokuapp.com/)

 ## Development